 - Transfer to a 9” or 10” springform pan and form it to the bottom of the pan to form the crust.
 Set aside.

 - Next, add the cream cheese, sugar and flour to a stand mixer with the whisk attachment and mix on high speed for 4 to 5 minutes or until soft and smooth.
 Scrape at least once.

 - Mix in the vanilla followed up by adding in 1 egg at a time until completely mixed in.

 - Turn the speed down to medium and mix in the sour cream.
 Stop and scrape and mix for an additional minute.

-- Place the pan in rectangle cake pan and place on the bottom rack of the oven.
+- Place the pan in a rectangle cake pan and place it on the bottom rack of the oven.

 - Pour in enough warm water to fill the pan up to the ½ way mark.

-- 1Bake at 325° for in between 90 and 105 minutes or until the tops is browned and the center is barely jiggly.
+- 1Bake at 325° for in between 90 and 105 minutes or until the tops are browned and the center is barely jiggly.

 - 1Remove from the oven and let cool in the water bath for 45 minutes.
 Remove from the foil and water bath and cool completely in the refrigerator, about 2 hours.